Docky37/poseidon/README.md

 Checkstyle issues, improves unit tests and provides Integration tests.
 - The v0.7 version adds the CRUD functionalities of the User class with its Integration tests.
+- The v1.0 version provides a security login layer with jwt authentication.